Can I Claim My College Student as a Dependent?

 Most first-year college students will have already qualified as a dependent, assuming they were living at home for the first eight months of the year while they completed high school.

 Benefits of Claiming a College Student as a Dependent

-The ability to claim a dependent generally makes taxpayers eligible for more personal allowances, which may include education-related tax credits, such as the American opportunity tax credit and the lifetime learning credit.
+The ability to claim a dependent generally makes taxpayers eligible for more credits and deductions, which may include education-related tax credits, such as the American opportunity tax credit and the lifetime learning credit.
 In addition to tax credits, deductions like the student loan interest deduction may be available.

-In order to claim any education credits, you'll need Form 1098-T. This form should be mailed to you or your student from the college and shows how much was paid in tuition and qualified expenses that year.
+In order to claim any education credits, you'll need Form 8863.
+You'll also need Form 1098-T. This form should be mailed to you or your student from the college and shows how much was paid in tuition and qualified expenses that year.